RickStrahl/SWFOX2019_DotnetCore/Documents/Markdown/Strahl_DotnetCore.md

 ### .NET Core 3.0
 .NET Core 3.0 was recently released and it's an iterative update on .NET Core 2.2.
 The biggest improvements in .NET Core 3.0 are big performance gains throughout the framework, which is is a result of the new core Runtime performance features getting applied to the CoreFx runtime.
 In .NET Core 2.1 and 2.2 Microsoft first applied these new features to ASP.NET Core framework where huge performance gains were achieved propelling .NET Core to the top of various public performance benchmarks.
 In other words, .NET Core 3.0 receives performance gains throughout much of the entire platform from string operations to collection performance and so on.

-.NET Core 3.0 also introduces a new service hosting model that is not tied to ASP.NET Core MVC that allows for alternate frameworks like gRpc to be hosted in a similar way as ASP.NET Core MVC applications.
+.NET Core 3.0 also introduces a new service hosting model that is not tied to ASP.NET Core MVC that allows for alternate frameworks like gRPC to be hosted in a similar way as ASP.NET Core MVC applications.
 This allows .NET Core to be more flexible as new technologies come along that can be attached to the .NET Core base runtime.

 Another feature of .NET Core 3.0 also provides support for Windows Desktop applications and specifically for building WPF and WinForms on top of .NET Core.
 This won't change that these applications are Windows only, but it does allow taking advantage of new .NET Core and C# features going forward that will only be available to .NET Core applications.
 While moving an existing .NET Framework application to .NET Core takes some effort, most of the work is setting up the new project and making sure all dependencies get included.
 The vast majority of Windows functionality and all of the WPF and Windows Forms features are available.
 For more info on what's involved check out this[ blog post on .NET Core 3.0 migration](https://weblog.west-wind.com/posts/2019/Apr/24/First-Steps-in-porting-Markdown-Monster-to-NET-Core-30).